One billion trees programme

 Choosing the right tree

-Genetic and breeding.
+Genetics and breeding.
 Understanding how tree genetics, breeding, forest management decisions and the growing environment interact is one of Scion’s strengths.

 Breeding better trees for information and contacts.

+Diversifying commercial forestry.
 Our research and experience growing exotic and indigenous species, such as tōtara and kauri, in planted forests can guide decisions about which trees to plant to get maximum desired benefits.

 Diversifying commercial forestry for information and contacts.